How to Get Rid of Algae in a Lake

 4. Mixing

 This method circulates water to destratify your lake.
-It often circulates the Epilimnion and Metalimnion to control algae.
+It often circulates the Epilimnion and Metalimnion for natural algae control.
 It gets rid of iron, manganese, and anoxic odors in the Hypolimnion layer.

 Doing all these makes algae growth harder in some layers.